By Jo Scrivner

 Four simple ingredients – egg yolks, heavy cream, sugar, and vanilla – make for a rich and elegant dessert.
 Crème brûlée is baked custard with a brittle top of melted sugar that cracks when you gently tap it with a small spoon.
 A popular dessert on restaurant menus that can be easily made at home, saving money while at the same time surprising your family with a special treat.

-If you’re looking for a dessert for your camping trip, or just want to camp out in your back yard, s’mores are the perfect choice for you.
+If you’re looking for a dessert for your camping trip, or just want to camp out in your backyard, s’mores are the perfect choice for you.
 You only need some graham crackers, marshmallows, and chocolate, and you’re good to go!
-Make sure you check the labels for all three ingredients verify is they don’t contain traces of gluten!
+Make sure you check the labels for all three ingredients to verify whether they contain traces of gluten!

 Jo Scrivner is a blogger and a women’s fiction writer.
 She is also a wife, a software developer, and a pastry chef, with a great passion for educating herself and others on mental health (thanks to her own struggles with anxiety and panic disorder), and is constantly curious about this fascinating – and sometimes challenging – world we live in.